What Is The Best Mobile To Use For Uber In London?

-Ok, I have to admit it – maybe it is not probably the best phone out there, it might not be even to best phone for Uber drivers either, but after trying and testing numerous handsets from different platforms and different operators, I am in awe with the little Chinese mobile I have bought recently.
+Ok, I have to admit it – may be it is probably not the best mobile phone out there, it might not be even to best phone for Uber drivers either.
+But, after trying and testing numerous handsets from different platforms and different operators, I am in awe of the little Chinese mobile I have bought recently.

 I started driving for Uber in London with an iPhone 6.
 Yes, it was fine in the beginning, but Waze was sluggish, and the iPhone location function wasn’t always on top of the game, especially in the tiny little streets in central London.
 You know all these small one-way streets in Soho and around Tower Hill tube station – they can be very tricky, especially for a new and inexperienced driver.
 It is very easy to get lost, and without proper navigation, it might be impossible to get out in time for the next pickup.

 A lot of taxi drivers will say to spend some time and learn the roads but if you are like me – drive only part-time and focus your attention elsewhere – it is information that you might never need and it can be time-consuming learning all the roads in central London, especially if you are not planning to make a living off taxi driving.
 An accurate GPS location is crucial for Uber and my iPhone just wasn’t there.

 As my contract was expiring, I decided to try the Samsung Note … It was significantly faster and more responsive than the iPhone – Waze was running like a champ, and the location was notably more accurate than the iPhone.
 Don’t get me as an Android or iOS fanboy – I can work with either just fine, with a little more preference towards the iOS due to being a Mac user – it just sinks better with my digital world and the devices I have play nice together.
 Android can be a bit more tunable, although that has gone downhill lately and more and more handsets come with locked bootloaders and integrated batteries and no SD card slots.